soulwing/tnm4j/README.md

 The notification event object contains an `SnmpNotification` that provides the details of the received INFORM or TRAP.
 The `getType` method can be used to determine the notification type.
 Legacy SNMPv1 traps are a little different than SNMPv2 INFORM and TRAP notifications.
-Consequently when the trap type is `TRAPv1`, you may safely cast the notification object to `SnmpV1Trap` to access the properties defined for an SNMPv1 trap.
+When the trap type is `TRAPv1`, you may safely cast the notification object to  `SnmpV1Trap` to access the additional properties defined for an SNMPv1 trap.

 On most Unix hosts, you can use the `snmptrap` and `snmpnotify` commands (which are part of the Net-SNMP package) to test your notification handler.